artefactory/one-click-mlflow/README.md

 You will need to specify the project id hosting the tracking server and the name of your MLFlow experiment:
 - `export PROJECT_ID=<my_mlflow_gcp_project>`
 - `export EXPERIMENT_NAME=<my_experiement>`

+You may also need to get a service account key for `mlflow-log-pusher` if you lack the necessary permissions:
+- `export GOOGLE_APPLICATION_CREDENTIALS=secrets/<my_key.json>`

 To be able to push logs and artifacts to the tracking server, you will need to authenticate your request.
 Simply paste the following snippet in your `config.py` or `__init__.py`.